13 Vegan & Cruelty Free Perfume Brands For Scent-sational Smells

 - keeping your bottle away from direct sunlight.
 This can kill the fragrance and deactivate natural plant essences.

-- keeping the air tightly sealed out.
-This is literally as simple as always putting the lid back on nice and tight.
-Air can also deactivate and change the fragrance.
+- keeping the lid tightly sealed.
+Air can deactivate and change the fragrance.

 - buying only what you intend to use.
 Only use perfume for special occasions?
 Maybe go for a travel-sized vial, or a size that you’re sure you’ll go through.
 That avoids waste and save you money!

-Cruelty free perfume (more so than vegan perfume) is still somewhat of a tricky avenue to navigate.
-With that in mind, we’ve probably missed some great cruelty free perfume brands.
+While ethical perfume (more so than vegan perfume) is still somewhat of a tricky avenue to navigate there are brands who are changing the status quo.
+Of course, we may have missed some gems.

-Please let us know if we did, especially if you happen to know of any cruelty free perfumes at Boots or other major UK beauty retailers for our UK readers.
+Please let us know if we did, especially if you happen to know of any cruelty free perfumes at Boots or other major UK beauty retailers.